u-blox/ublox-odin-w2-drivers-docs-mbed-5/documentation/readme_wifi.md

 ## Acess Point (Pending release)

-The AP mode require macro DEVICE_WIFI_AP to be defined in mbed_app.json .
-To enter the AP mode by calling ap_start should be called.
+The AP mode requires macro DEVICE_WIFI_AP to be defined in mbed_app.json .
+To enter AP mode ap_start should be called.
 To stop the AP mode ap_stop needs to be called.
-A public example for AP mode will soon be released.
+A public example for AP is available [here](https://os.mbed.com/teams/ublox/code/mbed-os-example-odinw2-wifi-ap/).